temporalio/temporal/docs/worker-versioning.md

 the target Build ID of a redirect rule is able to process event histories made by the source Build ID by using [Patching](https://docs.temporal.io/workflows#patching) or other means.

-Most deployments are not expected to need these rules, however following situations can greatly benefit from redirects:
+Here are situations you might need a redirect rule:
-  - Need to move long-running Workflow Executions from an old Build ID to a newer one.
+  - Need to move long-running Workflow Executions to a newer build ID.
-  - Need to hotfix some broken or stuck Workflow Executions.

-In steady state, redirect rules are beneficial when dealing with old Executions ran on now-decommissioned Build IDs:
-  - To redirecting the Workflow Queries to the current (compatible) Build ID.
-  - To be able to Reset an old Execution so it can run on the current (compatible) Build ID.
+  - You have stuck Workflow Executions that you want to move to a later version, to fix them or so that you can decommission the old version.
+  - Workflow queries will not run if sent to a closed workflow that ran on a decommissioned build.
+    You would need redirect rules to allow those queries to run on newer builds.

 Redirect rules can be chained.